 3. Jesus and the Hated Tax Collector

 God's mercy is often given to the most unexpected.
 In Luke 19, a tax collector named Zacchaeus was eagerly seeking Jesus.
 This story describes him as a wealthy chief tax official.
 Tax Collectors were known for cheating and robbing people of their money to accumulate their wealth.
-They were one of the most hated 'sinners'.
+They were among the most hated 'sinners'.

 Zacchaeus was anxious to catch a glimpse of Jesus, so he climbed in a tree to see him.
 When Jesus arrived, he looked past his sin and saw his heart.
-He looked up and said,
+Jesus looked up and said,

 “Zacchaeus, come down immediately.
 I must stay at your house today.”
 (Luke 19:5)

 Jesus staying at a sinner's home?!
 Jesus invited himself to eat with a sinner?!

 Zacchaeus welcomed Jesus into his home with joy and humility while the people around him grumbled in disgust.

 What do you notice about the change Jesus had on Zacchaeus?
 Jesus never told him to repent and change.
 But Zacchaeus stood up and said,